 Government Affairs & Member Relations Associate

-Barbara Reichart is the Government Affairs Assistant for Education Finance Council (EFC).
+Barbara Reichart is the Government Affairs & Member Relations Associate for Education Finance Council (EFC).
 She joined EFC in June 2015.
-Ms. Reichart is responsible for supporting EFC staff by managing the day-to-day administrative tasks of the office, tracking legislation, developing advocacy documents, assisting with EFC's quarterly review, developing website content, and planning and coordinating EFC meetings and events.
+Ms. Reichart is responsible for supporting EFC staff by tracking legislation, developing advocacy documents, assisting with EFC's quarterly review, developing website content, and planning and coordinating EFC meetings and events.
 Ms. Reichart also oversees member relations and coordinates EFC committee activities.

 Ms. Reichart previously interned on Capitol Hill for Rep. Scott Tipton (R-CO) in the House of Representatives, as well as at the Embassy of Jordan.
 She also worked on Sen. Mazie Hirono (D-HI)'s 2012 Senate campaign.